-Local Incentives Programs – Availability is based on location of Project
+Local Incentive Programs – Availability is based on location of project and project scope.

 The Ohio Enterprise Zone program provides real and personal property tax incentives for businesses that expand or relocate in Ohio.
 To establish an Enterprise Zone, a municipality or county must apply to the Director of Development for certification.
 To secure benefits, non-retail businesses must apply to the local community for local property tax exemptions and to the Director of Development for state income tax incentives.

-Revolving Loan Fund offers project funding is targeted to business expansions and start-ups for industrial and manufacturing endeavors including the following:
+Revolving Loan Fund (RLF) is a gap financing program that offers project funding is targeted to business expansions and start-ups for industrial and manufacturing endeavors including the following:

 - Land (including on-site improvements)